-Beginning SY 2017-2018, schools shall provide a consistent environment that is conducive to healthful eating behaviors during school hours.
+VSCTC will provide a consistent environment that is conducive to healthful eating behaviors during school hours.
 The school campus shall reflect healthy nutrition environments.
 Schools must not establish policies.

 Healthy and appealing foods shall be available through cafeteria meals and a la carte items.
 Foods served and/or sold through the cafeteria shall adhere to the Smart Snacks in School standards